What is Two-Phase Orthodontic Treatment?

-Phase 1 orthodontic treatment is treatment that is done prior to a patient’s permanent teeth coming in.
+Phase 1 orthodontic treatment is a treatment that is done prior to a patient’s permanent teeth coming in.
 This typically occurs between the ages of 6 and 10.

 What is the Second Phase of Braces?

-Phase Two of braces is typically implemented once a patient’s full permanent teeth have come in.
+Phase Two of braces are typically implemented once a patient’s full permanent teeth have come in.
 Phase two treatment aligns teeth into their proper place for optimal function and appearance, giving patients their desired smile.

 How Many Phases of Braces are There?

 Braces typically come in two to three phases.
-Patients’ mouths responses vary greatly so it is hard to gauge how many phases of treatment a patient will have.
-Orthodontic treatment typically lasts between six to twenty four months.
+Patients’ mouths’ responses vary greatly so it is hard to gauge how many phases of treatment a patient will have.
+Orthodontic treatment typically lasts between six to twenty-four months.